Rebates and concessions

 The annual rebate is allowed on one property at a time and can’t be claimed on additional properties.
 You must be the owner or the life tenant of the property and it must be your principal place of residence.

-Also, you can’t claim a water rebate if you’re not billed directly by a water retailer in South East Queensland.
+Also, you can’t claim a water rebate if you’re not billed directly by a water provider in South East Queensland.